oceanhackweek/ohw22-proj-front-finder/README.md

     - Maya: reviewed and improved Sophie's code to calculate and classify gradients on time series (1D data)
     - Alessio: developed a preprocessing routine for saildrone data.
 This performs a spatial interpolation for missing lat/lon, then resample to 5 minutes and finally convert to spatial dataset (geodataframe)
         - see saildrone_processing.py, and view_data_AA.ipynb
     - Felipe: processed SSH data to calculate gradient and threshold.
-Compare and merge saildrone measurement with SSH in space and time
+Also, compared and merged saildrone measurement with SSH in space and time
         - see gradient_peaks.ipynb